vreederene-90/autoreload.fix/README.md

 After installation an Addin is added, which makes it possible to make a shortcut to the function `autoreload.fix::refresh()`.
 For example, you can bind it to F5.
 When executed, it refreshes the app.
-It is assumed the “app.R” file is in the project root.
+It is assumed your “app.R” file is in the project root.

+So in practice this means you start up your app in a external sesion (e.g., terminal or job) and after saving your edited script in the /R folder you press the binded key.

 ![addin](man/figures/addin.png)
 ![shortcut](man/figures/keyboard_shortcut.png)